pateltanvi2992/Training-swin-transformer-based-GAN-for-high-resolution-blood-cell-imaging-with-limited-data/README.md

 ## Training
 ### Data preparing

-When training blood cell, we use `ImageFolder` datasets.
+When training blood cell dataset, we use `ImageFolder` with bloodsell types datasets.
 The data structure is like this:

 ```
-FFHQ
+basophil
 ├── images
 │  ├── 000001.png
 │  ├── ...